Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Computer-assisted Proofs for Geometry Optimization

 and in particular

 for the \((i,i)\)-entry of \( M_i^{-1}(p) \).
 With \( \Delta_0 = 1 > 0 \) it follows by induction that \( \Delta_i > 0 \) for all $i$, as desired. \end{proof}

-There exists several alternative methods to check the positivity of a matrix such as~\cite{Rump2006}.
-Another possibility to obtain a bound for the eigenvalues is the Gershgorin circle theorem, which provides intervals enclosing the spectrum (as in \Cref{theorem:lattice saddle}).
-For symmetric matrices, a more refined bound can be obtained by methods that validate each eigenvalue individually using Newton operator types arguments, as presented in~\cite{Rump2001}.
+There exist several alternative methods to check the positivity of a matrix such as~\cite{Rump2006}.
+Another possibility to obtain bounds for the eigenvalues is the Gershgorin circle theorem \cite{GolubVanLoan2013}, which provides intervals enclosing the spectrum (as in \Cref{theorem:lattice saddle}).
+For symmetric matrices, a more refined bound can be obtained by methods that validate each eigenvalue individually using a Newton operator argument as presented in~\cite{Rump2001}.

-We finally describe our computer-assisted technique, the practical application of \cref{theorem:minimizer}, explicitly.
-We begin by computing an approximate minimizer $\hat{p}$ of $E$ using the BFGS quasi-Newton algorithm, terminating at roughly six digits of accuracy.
-As initialization, for the study of capped nanotubes we simply place particles in a regular pattern on a cylindrical tube, where the exact pattern depends on the chosen nanotube chirality (see \cref{fig:nanotube_5_5_combined} for an example).
-We refine $\hat{p}$ by applying Newton's method to the function $F_{\hat{p}}$ from \eqref{eq:validation_map} with initialization $(0,0,\hat{p})$, yielding an approximate zero $\bar x=(\bar\tau,\bar\rho,\bar p)$ of $F_{\hat{p}}$ with ten to twelve digits of accuracy.
+To conclude this section we describe our computer-assisted technique, the practical application of \Cref{theorem:minimizer}, explicitly.
+We begin by computing an approximate minimizer $\bar{p}$ of $E$ using the BFGS quasi-Newton algorithm, terminating at six digits of accuracy.
+We then refine $\bar{p}$ by applying Newton's method to the function $F_{\bar{p}}$ from \eqref{eq:validation_map} with initialization $(0,0,\bar{p})$, yielding an approximate zero $\bar x=(\bar\tau,\bar\rho,\bar p)$ of $F_{\bar{p}}$ with ten to twelve digits of accuracy.

-To find $r^*,Y,Z(r^*)$ verifying the conditions of \cref{theorem:minimizer}, we use a computer in the following way.
-First, we compute matrix $A$ from \cref{theorem:validation} as the numerical inverse of $DF_{\hat{p}}(\bar{x})$.
-We implement the function $F_{\hat{p}}$ and its Jacobian so that they can be evaluated using intervals instead of single floating-point numbers \cite{MR0231516}.
-In other words, we employ interval arithmetic to control round-off errors.
-As a result, every time the computer evaluates one of our functions, the true output lies within the resulting interval, making it possible to rigorously verify inequalities.
-In particular, a bound \( Y \) is computed by evaluating
+To find $r^*,Y,Z(r^*)$ verifying the conditions of \Cref{theorem:minimizer}, we use a computer in the following way.
+First, we compute matrix $A$ from \Cref{theorem:validation} as the numerical inverse of $DF_{\bar{p}}(\bar{x})$.
+We implement the function $F_{\bar{p}}$ and its Jacobian so that they can be evaluated using intervals instead of single floating-point numbers \cite{MR0231516}.
+More specifically, we use interval arithmetic to control round-off errors and work with basic functions (such as sums, products, and standard elementary functions) whose implementations are rigorous in the sense that they return intervals guaranteed to contain the exact result.

 We call an evaluation of a mathematical function \emph{rigorous} when, using interval arithmetic, we compute an interval that is guaranteed to contain the exact real value of the function at the given input.
 In particular, a rigorous bound \( Y \) is computed by evaluating

 in interval arithmetic as follows.
 Starting from the numerical approximation \( \bar{x} \), we first enclose it in an interval vector whose entries are the smallest intervals with floating-point endpoints that contain the corresponding components of \( \bar{x} \).
 Evaluating \( \| A F_{\bar{p}}(\bar{x}) \|_{\infty} \) using this interval vector and interval arithmetic produces an interval that contains the true value of \( \| A F_{\bar{p}}(\bar{x}) \|_{\infty} \).
 We take its right endpoint as our rigorous bound \( Y \).